Laurin (poem): Relation to the oral tradition

-A connection exists between this story and a Tyrolian Ladino folk-story in which the rose garden is the source of the morning-glow on the Alps, localized at the Rosengarten group.
+A connection exists between this story and a Tyrolian Ladin folk-story in which the rose garden is the source of the morning-glow on the Alps, localized at the Rosengarten group.
 Heinzle, however, while not dismissing this theory entirely, believes that, since this story is only attested from the 17th century onward, it is more likely to have been influenced by the text than the other way around.
 Others have attempted to connect the rose garden to a cult of the dead, which Heinzle dismisses entirely.
 A rose garden also plays an important role in another Dietrich poem, the Rosengarten zu Worms, which may have been inspired by Laurin.

 The first element of Laurin's name (Laur) may be derived from Middle High German lûren, meaning to deceive.
 Alternatively, it may derive from a root *lawa- or *lauwa- meaning stone, also found in the name Loreley.

 Laurin is also connected to a legend about Dietrich's death.
 In the continuation to the Wartburgkrieg known as "Zebulons Buch," Wolfram von Eschenbach sings that Laurin told Dietrich that he only had fifty years to live.
 Laurin's cousin Sinnels, however, could allow Dietrich to live a thousand years.
 Dietrich and Laurin then jump into a fiery mountain (i.e. volcano) in order to reach Sinnels.
 The tale is reminiscent of a story told of the historical Theoderic the Great by Pope Gregory the Great: Gregory reports that the soul of Theoderic was dropped into Mount Etna for his sins.
 An unnamed dwarf is also responsible for taking Dietrich away after the final battle at Bern in the Heldenbuch-Prosa, telling him "his kingdom is no longer in this world."